 Your question and answer session should not be stressful.
 And the thought of being caught out or not knowing an answer should also not bother you.
 Practise and develop some of these strategies and you will never have to worry about your question and answer session again.

-If you want to know more about the art of Question and Answer sessions, I am running two Thinking And Speaking Off The Cuff Workshops – in Bendigo on the 8 of November and Perth on the 12 of November.
+If you want to know more about the art of Question and Answer sessions, I am running Thinking And Speaking Off The Cuff Workshop – in Perth on the 10th of July.